On behalf of The Law Office of Gustavo E. Frances, P.A.

 We know, more screen time may not be what you want to hear about, but researchers have shown that social media can be a powerful tool if used correctly.

-At The Law Office of Gustavo E. Frances, we want to help you through your divorce and custody issues.
-When you need a Fort Lauderdale divorce attorney, you can count on us to be by your side, fighting to ensure that you are treated fairly.
+At The Law Office Of Gustavo E. Frances, P.A., we want to help you through your divorce and custody issues.
+When you need a divorce lawyer in Fort Lauderdale, you can count on us to be by your side, fighting to ensure that you are treated fairly.

 How Is Social Media Helping?

 Research has shown that children of parents who are going through a divorce or separation often suffer from depression, anxiety, and other mental health issues.
 Mental health experts say that much of a child’s well-being during a divorce depends on how well the parents get along with each other during and after the divorce.